jschmitz/blog/_drafts/dichotomy-of-leadership.md

 * Will be ready for real world opportunities
 * Question - how do you balance training time / investment vs. deliverables?

-# Chapter 6 - Aggressive, not Recless
+# Chapter 6 - Aggressive, not Reckless
 * Aggressive by default
   * Most high performers have a bias towards action
 * Don't let problems fester and get out of control